 The house was restored by the Herbert Hoover Foundation, a non-profit corporation organized under the laws of the State of Oregon in 1947.

-The original incorporators, officers and directors of the foundation stayed in office and managed the business of the foundation, including the purchase of the house, the purchase of the adjoining house for the caretaker, and the restoration and re-furnishing of the museum.
+The original incorporators, officers, and directors of the foundation stayed in office and managed the business of the foundation, including the purchase of the house, the purchase of the adjoining house for the caretaker, and the restoration and re-furnishing of the museum.
 These officers and directors included: Burt Brown Barker, president; Irene Gerlinger, Vice-President; Hervey Hoskins, Secretary; F.C.
 Colcord, Treasurer; and Levi T. Pennington, Emmet Gulley, and Laura Paulson, directors.

-The house was purchased and restored with funds given by friends of Herbert Hoover.
-The floor plan follows the footprint shown on Sanborn Fire Insurance maps from 1890, 1902, and 1905.
+The house’s reconstructed floor plan follows the footprint shown on Sanborn Fire Insurance maps from 1890, 1902, and 1905.
 The footprint changed by the 1912 Sanborn Fire Insurance map.
+The new floor plan was also constructed based on floor plans remembered by Hoover and Bertha May and Lillian Nicholson, whose father, Milton Nicholson, purchased the home from Dr. Minthorn in 1887.
+Nicholson did not alter the house during the time of his occupancy.
+The two daughters made drawings of the way that they remembered the house.
 Restoration to return the house to its original state was planned and money was raised through the early 1950s.
+The Herbert Hoover Foundation also consulted with the carpenter, L.S.
+Skene, during reconstruction.
 Restoration of the house was completed in 1955.
 An 1892 house adjacent to the museum was purchased to house a caretaker, and a garage was built on this neighboring property.

 The major alterations were relocating the stairway leading to the second floor, rebuilding the kitchen which had been destroyed, and building a small bathroom under the stairs.
 The woodshed was moved to its original location and reroofed.
-The back porch, well-house, picket fences and walks were rebuilt.
+The back porch, well-house, picket fences, and walls were rebuilt.
 The original front porch had been incorporated into the house and was opened up to serve as a porch again.
 A glassed-in cupola that had been put atop the house was removed.

 In 1981, the Colonial Dames took over ownership and operation of the museum.
 In a re-dedication ceremony on October 11, 1981, George H. Layman, secretary of the Herbert Hoover Foundation of Oregon, transferred the deed to the Colonial Dames and entrusted the group with the future care and upkeep of the museum.
 The foundation was continued as an adjunct organization in an advisory capacity and to expand the Hoover collection at George Fox University before it was dissolved on February 3, 1983.